Graded supermanifolds and homogeneity: Tangent and cotangent lifts of homogeneity

 \end{proof} \no Let us observe that the lifted weight vector fields $\dt\nabla_M$ and $\dts\nabla_M$ are particular cases of the complete lifts of vector fields on $M$ to the tangent $\sT M$ and cotangent $\sT^*M$ bundle, as defined in the literature in the purely even case (e.g., \cite{Grabowski:1995,Yano:1973}).

 For the weight vector field $\nabla_M=\sum_aw_a\cdot x^a\pa_{x^a}$ we get $\dt\nabla_M$ as in Theorem \ref{e1}.
 It is easily seen that $\dt Y$ is even for even $Y$.

 An intrinsic construction of $\dt Y$ in \cite{Grabowski:1995} looks as follows.
 The vector field $X$ corresponds to a linear function $\zi_X$ on $\sT^*M$.
 The differential of this function corresponds, in turn, to a function $\zi_{\xd\zi_X}$ on $\sT\sT^*M$ which is linear with respect to both vector bundle structures.
 But, there is a canonical isomorphism of double vector bundles $\ze_M:\sT^*\sT M\to\sT\sT^*M$, discovered in 70's by Tulczyjew \cite{Tulczyjew:1974}.
 Hence, $\zi_{\xd\zi_X}\circ \ze$ is a linear function on $\sT^*\sT M$, thus corresponds to a (linear) vector field $\dt Y$ on $\sT M$.
+There is also an algebroid version of the tangent lift of vector fields \cite{Grabowski:1997,Grabowski:1999}.

 The cotangent lift $\dts Y$, in turn, is sometimes defined as the Hamiltonian vector field on $\sT^*M$ with the Hamiltonian being the linear function $H=\zi_Y$ on $\sT^*M$ corresponding to the vector field $Y$.
 We propose the following simple definitions. \begin{definition} Let $Y$ be a vector field on a supermanifold $M$.
 The \emph{tangent lift} $\dt Y$ is a vector field on $\sT M$ uniquely determined by the identity \be \dt Y(\zi_\za)=\zi_{\Ll_Y\za}\,,\ee and the \emph{cotangent lift} $\dts Y$ is a vector field on $\sT^*M$ uniquely determined by the identity \be \dts Y(\zi_X)=\zi_{[Y,X]}\,,\ee where $\za$ is an arbitrary 1-form, and $X$ is an arbitrary vector field on $M$. \end{definition} The tangent lift $\dt Y$ of a vector field $Y=\sum_af^a(x)\pa_{x^a}$ on $M$ is given in the adapted local coordinates $(x^a,\dot x^b)$ on $\sT M$ by (see \cite{Grabowski:1995} for a purely even version and cf. (\ref{Ll})) \be \dt Y=\sum_a\left(f^a(x)\pa_{x^a}+\left(\sum_b\dot x^b\frac{\pa f^a}{\pa x^b}(x)\right)\,\pa_{\,\dot x^a}\right)\,.\ee